skip to main content

 University Health Services is committed to guiding and supporting students throughout their academic journeys by helping them build a strong foundation for success that extends beyond their time spent in Aggieland.
 Prevention & Population Health focuses on providing resources to all who live, work, play, and study at Texas A&M through the combination of education and data-driven programming.
 We identify gaps in mental and physical health services offered to students and partner with existing organizations to create, highlight, and implement evidence-based programs that address the well-being of all Aggies.
 Check out our ongoing campaigns below and visit our calendar for upcoming events.

 Texas A&M University HelpLine is currently not taking calls while it engages in a period of assessment and growth to actively determine how to best serve Texas A&M students.
 Input from students from across Texas A&M will be essential in shaping the future of this great program.
 University Health Services is seeking feedback to ensure HelpLine continues to be optimally prepared to support our far-reaching Aggie Family.
-Visit tx.ag/helplinefeedback to learn more about volunteering for focus groups and sending feedback.
+Visit tx.ag/helplinefeedback to complete the survey.

 Events